 An ascending triangle is a pattern where a stock's price keeps hitting the same ceiling — say $50, again and again — while each pullback stops a little higher than the last one.
-Draw a flat line across those equal highs and a rising line under the climbing dips, and you get a triangle leaning against a wall.
+Draw a flat ceiling and a rising floor, and you get a triangle leaning against a wall.
+If those price roles are new to you, the support and resistance guide explains them first.

 Unlike a bull pennant, an ascending triangle doesn't need a sharp run-up in front of it, and it usually builds over weeks rather than days.